Neraaz/HTESP/docs/param.rst

   - **FE**:
     - ``false``: If ``true``, compounds with negative formation energies are searched.
 Otherwise, include all.

+  - **thermo_stable**:
+    - If ``true``, compounds with energy above hull less than 0.001 eV/atom is searched.
+    - If ``0.08``, compounds with energy above hull less than 0.08 eV/atom is searched.
+    - If It holds the false value, no filter is applied.

   - **metal**:
     - ``false``: If ``true``, compounds with zero bandgap are searched.
 Otherwise, include all.